RMKD/GettingStartedWithVR/docs/CollisionsAndPhysics.md

 ### Using the OnCollisionEnter Function

-The most important thing you'll
+The most important thing you'll need for interacting with objects is Collision detection.
+Unity provides standard functions for doing this within Monobehaviour (that most scripts extend).

 ```